Fee Remission Program Bulletin

 Definition of Types of Remission

 - Partial Fee Remission: This type of remission is equal to the amount assessed in CARS for the Tuition, the Student Services Fee, and the Health Insurance Fee if the student has not had the health insurance requirement waived by University Health Services.
-A partial fee remission does not include the Class Pass (AC Transit) Fee, the Berkeley Campus Fee or any other assessments such as professional degree supplemental tuition (PDST).
+A partial fee remission does not include the Class Pass (AC Transit) Fee, the Berkeley Campus Fee or any other assessments such as professional degree supplemental tuition (PDST) or the document management fee.
 For eligible undergraduate GSI appointees, this program only covers Tuition and Student Services fees.

 - Full Fee Remission: This type of remission is equal to the amount assessed in CARS for the Tuition, the Student Services Fee, the Class Pass (AC Transit) Fee, the Berkeley Campus Fee, and the Health Insurance Fee if the student has not had the health insurance requirement waived by University Health Services.
-A full fee remission does not include any other assessments such as professional degree supplemental tuition (PDST).
+A full fee remission does not include any other assessments such as professional degree supplemental tuition (PDST) or the document management fee.

 - Full Fee Remission + Nonresident Supplemental Tuition Remission: This type of remission is equal to a Full Fee Remission (see above) plus the amount assessed in CARS for Nonresident Supplemental Tuition.
-A full fee remission + nonresident supplemental tuition remission does not include any other assessments such as professional degree supplemental tuition (PDST).
+A full fee remission + nonresident supplemental tuition remission does not include any other assessments such as professional degree supplemental tuition (PDST) or the document management fee.

 How to Determine the Dollar Amount of Each Fee Charged by the University